This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 All these factors play a role in the plant’s care and watering needs – the hotter, the more frequent the watering cycle if your plant starts wilting, up the frequency rather than the quantity of watering.

 Humidity is also a factor, especially when propagating a new plant.
-The ideal is 40%, which is not far off most indoor environments.
+The ideal is 40%, which is far from most indoor environments.

 If you have a humidity sensor and notice the levels are too low, consider using a humidifier rather than a mister for your Rhaphidophora tetrasperma.
 Wet leaves tend to aid the spread of pathogens.